Coronavirus Update: Diamond Princess Passengers Leave Ship As Expert Slams Quarantine

 Day 15 Quarantine Update: I know many have seen my previous post and have lots of questions.
 1) our test results all came back negative except for Kaitlyn’s which was positive.
 2) as a minor, they asked for at least one adult to remain.
 The other could still get on the plane with Xander.
 3) we decided not to be separated.
 They are trying to find a hospital which will take all 4 of us.
 4) kaitlyn will need to be isolated as she is positive.
 5) the rest of us needs to start quarantine again in the hospital to ensure we didn’t get anything from kaitlyn.
 Thank you for all the well wishes that has come our way.
 We heard the news 3 hrs ago.
 It wasn’t a pretty sight for me and kaitlyn.
 The boys were calmer.
 We have bounced back now.
 Kaitlyn much quicker than myself - to our merry selves.
 Kaitlyn is healthy.
 We are all healthy - we will get though this and be back home soon.

 The good news, she added, is that her daughter hasn't developed symptoms of the respiratory illness.
-And Tan said that she and her husband and son planned to stay with her daughter.
+And Tan said she and her husband and son planned to stay with her daughter.

 "We decided not to be separated," Tan said on Instagram.
 "They are trying to find a hospital which will take all 4 of us."